Title

 The OGCC Rules and Regulations is a Philippine law that empowers the Office of the Government Corporate Counsel to represent and provide legal services to government-owned or controlled corporations, while promoting alternative dispute resolution methods for settling claims and disputes.

-The OGCC has the power to enforce the Property Insurance Law pursuant to Republic Act 656, as amended by P.D.
-245, in domestic and international transactions on its own initiative.
+OGCC has the power, on its own initiative, to enforce the Property Insurance Law pursuant to Republic Act No. 656 as amended by P.D.
+245 in domestic or international transactions.

 Analyze Cases Smarter, Faster